 - Marketing: Your internal team, consultants, and/or agency will need access to accounts like Twitter, Facebook, Hootsuite, Mailchimp, GoDaddy, and any Content Management Systems (CMS) you or your clients use.

-If you set up these groups in an app like TeamPassword, it will be easy to make sure that the appropriate people—and only the appropriate people—have access to the passwords they need.
+Creating groups in TeamPassword is easy and ensures that the appropriate people—and only the appropriate people—have access to the passwords they need.

-Update your hiring procedures.
+3-Update your hiring procedures.
 You likely already have a process for hiring people that includes collecting tax paperwork and inputting information into payroll.
-We suggest you add one more step—including the new hire into the appropriate password groups in your password management app.
+We suggest you add one more step—add the new hire to the appropriate password groups in your password management app.
 This way, the new hire will never be held up waiting for someone to give them the password for a site they need to do their job.

-Double check your work on a regular basis.
-People are, well, human, and we all make mistakes from time to time.
+6-Double check your work on a regular basis.
+People are, well, human, and we all make mistakes.
 You should set a regular schedule, perhaps once a quarter, to sign in and review your password groups.
 First, make sure the users on your account are current.
 Second, review the groups to which your users are assigned.
 For example, if Joe changed from an administrative assistant to a marketing role, he would likely no longer need the password for your Amazon account.
 Plus, regular check-ins will help make sure no one accidentally gave your tech intern access to all of your banking passwords.

 We created TeamPassword to help people manage their team’s passwords the right way.
 If you follow this simple system, you can say goodbye to shared Google documents, outdated Excel spreadsheets, and password security breaches.
-Give it a try!
+Give it a try with our free 14-day trial!